briangonzalez/broccoli-file-contents-to-json/README.md

 How to Use
 ----------

-See the `Brocfile` packaged in this project for an example of how to use
+See the `Brocfile` packaged in this project for a usage example.

 Author
 ----------